balderdashy/sails-docs/anatomy/tasks/tasks.md

 ### Do I have to use Grunt?

 Nope!
-To disable Grunt integration in Sails, just delete your Gruntfile or disable the Grunt hook.
+To disable Grunt integration in Sails, just delete your Gruntfile or [disable the Grunt hook](http://sailsjs.com/documentation/concepts/assets/disabling-grunt).

 ### What if I'm not building a web frontend?

 That's ok!
 A core tenant of Sails is client-agnosticism-- it's especially designed for building APIs used by all sorts of clients; native Android/iOS/Cordova, serverside SDKs, etc.

-You can completely disable Grunt by following the instructions above.
+You can completely disable Grunt by following the instructions [here](http://sailsjs.com/documentation/concepts/assets/disabling-grunt).

 If you still want to use Grunt for other purposes, but don't want any of the default web front-end stuff, just delete your project's `assets` folder and remove the front-end oriented tasks from the `grunt/register` and `grunt/config` folders.
 You can also run `sails new myCoolApi --no-frontend` to omit the `assets` folder and front-end-oriented Grunt tasks for future projects.
 You can also replace your `sails-generate-frontend` module with alternative community generators, or create your own.
 This allows `sails new` to create the boilerplate for native iOS apps, Android apps, Cordova apps, SteroidsJS apps, etc.